 Down the group, the nuclear charge increase due to the increase in the proton numbers whereas the effective nuclear charge decreases due to the addition of electron shells the inner electron repulsion increases.

-Which atom has a greater nuclear charge and effective nuclear charge, sodium or chlorine?
+Which atom has greater nuclear charge and effective nuclear charge, sodium or chlorine?

 As the sodium atom has 11 protons and the chlorine atom has 17 protons so due to the greater number of protons chlorine has a greater nuclear charge.

-Also, an effective nuclear charge of chlorine is greater than sodium because both atoms having the same number of inner electrons experience the same inner electron repulsion.
+Also, an effective nuclear charge of chlorine is greater than sodium because both atoms having a same number of inner shell electrons experience the same inner electron repulsion.